Vandenberg Space Launch Complex 6: Titan IV (1990–1991)

+No Titan IV were launched from SLC-6.
 On 6 July 1990, Lockheed Space Operations Company (LSOC) was awarded an Air Force ground system contract to modify SLC-6 into a Titan IV/Centaur launch complex—essentially an uprated facility from the original MOL program that would have launched a Titan III vehicle.
 Site work was scheduled to begin in late-FY 1992 with a planned initial launch capability sometime in FY1996.

 However, on 22 March 1991, HQ USAF reversed itself again by announcing the termination of the Titan IV/Centaur program at SLC-6.
 The reasons given for the project being canceled was due to "insufficient Titan IV launch requirements from the West Coast to support the construction of a new launch pad."
 The contract with LSOC was closed out several months later.
 Instead, USAF continued flying military polar orbit satellites using the Titan 34D and later Titan IV rockets from SLC-4E at Vandenberg.